 Independent study, open to third- and fourth-year students to explore a particular health related topic, in consultation with a Faculty supervisor.
 May include directed reading, written assignments, tutorials, laboratory or field work.
+Includes: Experiential Learning Activity

+Prerequisite(s): third- or fourth-year standing in the

 Prerequisite(s): third- or fourth-year standing in the B.H.Sc. program, in addition to permission of the Faculty supervisor and the Department of Health Sciences.